What You Should Pay Attention to When Deciding on Elevator Cab Renovations

 Table of Contents

 When we think of the elevator, we usually refer to the entrance and the 30-square-foot enclosure, also known as the “cabin” or “cab.”
-Let’s take a closer look at the nuances of its structure and interior requirements.
+Let’s take a closer look at the nuances of its structure and requirements for elevator cab interiors.

 When writing about modernization, we should mention the oldest type of cabin – the traditional wood-core cab.
 At first, plywood and later fire-retardant particle boards or MDF substances composed this wall construction.